Crossroads of the World / Hollywood Reporter Building

 The Conservancy has reviewed the Draft EIR, which was released in May 2017.
 Comments were due on July 26, 2017.

-In response to the threat to the Hollywood Reporter Building, the Art Deco Society of Los Angeles nominated the Streamline Moderne building for designation as an Historic-Cultural Monument (HCM) in May 2017.
+In response to the threat to the Hollywood Reporter Building, the Art Deco Society of Los Angeles nominated the Streamline Moderne building for designation as a Historic-Cultural Monument (HCM) in May 2017.
 The City's Cultural Heritage Commission voted in favor of the landmark designation at their August 17, 2017 meeting.
-The nomination was subsequently approved by the City's Planning and Land Use Management Committee, and then went to the full City Council for a final vote, where it was approved on November 8, 2017.
+The nomination was then approved by the City's Planning and Land Use Management Committee, and then went to the full City Council for a final vote, where it was approved on November 8, 2017.

 The proposed project includes one of Los Angeles' most iconic properties, Crossroads of the World.
 Completed in 1936, the site is listed in the National Register of Historic Places and in the California Register of Historical Resources.
 It is also designated as Los Angeles Historic-Cultural Monument (HCM) #134.

 The site also contains the Streamline Moderne Hollywood Reporter Building, originally constructed in 1937 and expanded in 1948.

 In 2010, the Los Angeles Community Redevelopment Agency (CRA/LA) conducted a historic resources survey in the Hollywood Redevelopment Project Area.
 The survey identified eight properties in the Crossroads Hollywood project site as being eligible for the California Register or warranting special consideration in the local planning process.

 Together, these identified structures represent a diversity of architectural styles and building types and provide an authentic snapshot of early development in the heart of Hollywood.